laravel/docs/precognition.md

 </template>
 ```

 We will enhance this implementation by adding live validation powered by Laravel Precognition.
 To achieve this we will create a precognitive form, passing through the method, url, and initial form data.
-Then we will use:
+Then we will:

-- `form.errors.username` where we were previously accessing `errors.username?.[0]`.
+- Use `form.errors.username` where we were previously accessing `errors.username?.[0]`.
-- `form.submit()` in place of `axios.post(/* ... */)`.
+- Use `form.submit()` in place of `axios.post(/* ... */)`.
+- Remove our manual error handling, as `form.submit()` handles this for us.

 ```vue
 <script setup>